v-novaltd/LCEVCdecJS/docs/dec/LCEVCdec.md

 * loadeddata:
   * Checks if the video is live.
-  * Updates the controls to reflect the previous check.
+  * Updates the controls to reflect the live video check.
   * If poster frame is enabled, render it.
 * play:
   * If it is the first time, enable queue rendering.